Satch Plays Fats

 Satch Plays Fats: A Tribute to the Immortal Fats Waller by Louis Armstrong and His All-Stars is an album by the American musician Louis Armstrong, released in 1955.
 It was intended to be part of a series of "Plays" albums, before money issues ended the idea.
 Along with Louis Armstrong Plays W.C.
 Handy, the album marked a popular comeback for Armstrong's music.
-The album peaked at No. 10 on Billboards Popular Albums chart.
+It peaked at No. 10 on Billboards Popular Albums chart.

 Production

 Armstrong and Fats Waller collaborated at least once, when they worked with the bandleader Erskine Tate, in 1925.
 Recorded in April and May 1955, Satch Plays Fats was produced by George Avakian; Waller had written the majority of the songs with Andy Razaf.
 Armstrong was backed by his All-Stars, which included Barrett Deems on drums, Barney Bigard on clarinet, Arvell Shaw on bass, Billy Kyle on piano, and Trummy Young on trombone.
 "All That Meat and No Potatoes" is a duet with Velma Middleton, who also sings on some of the other tracks.
 "Squeeze Me" is a version of the first composition for which Waller received a publishing credit.
 The version of "(What Did I Do to Be So) Black and Blue" continues to omit the first verse, creating, as The Village Voice noted of Armstrong's 1929 version, "an early protest anthem"; it also omits the earlier version's tuba and banjo.
 The version of "Ain't Misbehavin'" was captured in one take.
 Armstrong's scatting duet with Young's trombone on "I'm Crazy 'Bout My Baby and My Baby's Crazy 'Bout Me" was improvised during a recording take.
 The 1987 Columbia Jazz Masterpieces reissue used previously unreleased master recordings for six of the tracks.
 The 2000 reissue collected 1920s and 1930s recordings of many of the songs.